nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 3.
 If the parameters entered by the user is valid, the application will retrieve any `Person` that matches the keywords given.
 The person list reference currently encapsulated by the `FilteredList` will then be filtered based on whether a person has an attribute that matches the keywords.
 The updated `FilteredList` is then shown to the user with all matching persons via the `PersonListPanel`.
 Else, ContactSh will display an error message indicating that the user did not type in the parameters correctly.

-The following sequence diagram show how the view task list operation works:
+The following sequence diagram show how the find operation works:

 ![ViewTaskListSequenceDiagram](images/ViewTaskListSequenceDiagram.png)